pjmartinez/TFM_UM-eqtls/README.md

 │   └── Passerina_Pea_2_Vitis_vinifera_RNA-Seq_fastqc.zip

 ```
 To view the html files you need to download them to your laptop and open them in a web browser.
-You can use a xanadu node dedicated to file transfer: transfer.cam.uchc.edu and the unix utility scp.
-Copy the files as shown below, or use an FTP client with a graphical user interface such as FileZilla or Cyberduck:

-scp user-name@transfer.cam.uchc.edu:~/path/to/cloned/git/repository/fastqc/before/*.html .
-The syntax is scp x y, meaning copy files x to location y.
-Do not forget the '.' at the end of the above code; which means to download the files to the current working directory in your computer.
-You can likewise download the HTML files for the trimmed reads.
+You can get them here

 Let's have a look at the output from fastqc.
 When loading the fastqc file, you will be greeted with this screen

 There are some basic statistics which are all pretty self-explanatory.
 Notice that none of our sequence libraries fail the quality report!
 It would be concerning if we had even one because this report is from our trimmed sequence!
 The same thinking applies to our sequence length.
 Should the minimum of the sequence length be below 45, we would know that Trimmomatic had not run properly.
 Let's look at the next index in the file: